 Approval or confirmation of a previous contract or other act that would not otherwise be binding in the absence of such approval.
 If an employer ratifies the unauthorized acts of an employee, those actions become binding on the employer.
 A person who is under the legal age to enter into a contract may ratify (and thereby adopt) the contract when he or she reaches majority, or may refuse to honor the contract without obligation.

-We Ratified this Amendment (Aka: change or revision to the Constitution) in 1868 and though large parts of the provisions have been un-enforced, the actual words still mean the exact same thing: “No State shall make or enforce any law which shall abridge (means injure, limit, or damage) the privileges or immunities of Citizens of the United States,…”
+We Ratified this Amendment (= change or revision) in 1868 and though large parts of the provisions have been un-enforced the actual words still mean the exact same thing: “No State shall make or enforce any law which shall abridge (means injure, limit, or damage) the privileges or immunities of Citizens of the United States,…”

 Note carefully that there are precisely zero exceptions contained in this language.
 That’s intentional!